SimpleDataLabsInc/prophecy-docs/docs/Orchestration/alternative-schedulers.md

 - install Python dependencies by installing the WHL file using `pip`
   - `pip install ./demo_pipeline-1.0-py3-none-any.whl`
-- Download a copy of any necessary Maven dependencies onto the cluster
+- Gather necessary Maven dependencies and put into the `--jars` (local) or `--packages` (repo) option
-  - TODO PBT will have a command to generate pom.xml for PySpark projects.
+  - TODO PBT will have a command to generate dependencies or pom.xml for PySpark projects.
 - (optional) modify ivysettings.xml to point to a custom Maven mirror or PyPi mirror

 Given a PySpark Pipeline named "demo_pipeline" with a WHL artifact from [PBT](..%2Fdeployment%2Fprophecy-build-tool%2Fprophecy-build-tool.md)